-If you want to give away or sell your old smartphone or tablet, there are some important things that you do first, so that you don't accidentally pass on your details to someone else.
-We’ll explain how to clean up your device so it's good as new before it changes hands, and also suggest some places to offload your device if you do decide to sell an old Android phone.
+If you want to give away or sell your old smartphone or tablet, there are some important things that you do first, so that you don't accidentally pass on your personal information to someone else.
+We’ll explain how to clean up your device so it's good as new before it changes hands, and also suggest some places to donate or sell your device if you do decide to sell an old Android phone.

 1. Take out the SIM card